Harvestland is a new all-ages autumn-themed attraction that runs in conjunction with the Harvest Haus Oktoberfest event at Vancouver’s PNE in October.

 Both Harvestland and Harvest Haus were cancelled for 2020 due to COVID-19.
 In 2021 the beer-drinking adults-only Oktoberfest event was going to happen, but it has since been postponed to February 2022.
 The family-friendly Harvestland event, however, was not scheduled to take place in 2021, and has not yet been announced for 2022.

 Harvestland at the PNE

-Celebrating its inaugural year in 2019, Harvestland is a family-friendly addition to Vancouver’s Harvest Haus Oktoberfest-themed festival.
-Whereas the latter is all about German beer and for adults only, the new attraction is for people of all ages.
+Celebrating its inaugural year in 2019, Harvestland was a family-friendly addition to Vancouver’s Harvest Haus Oktoberfest-themed festival.
+Whereas the latter was all about German beer and for adults only, the new attraction was for people of all ages.

-Harvestland features several themed areas including the Wooden Labyrinth, Kinder Farm, Bavarian Village, Harvest Rides & Marktplatz and a small all-ages Biergarten.
-Folk can enjoy a variety of old-fashioned games, a carnival ride, logger shows, Bavarian food, drink and various other seasonal activities.
+Harvestland featured several themed areas including the Wooden Labyrinth, Kinder Farm, Bavarian Village, Harvest Rides & Marktplatz and a small all-ages Biergarten.
+Folk could enjoy a variety of old-fashioned games, a carnival ride, logger shows, Bavarian food, drink and various other seasonal activities.

 Dates and Times

 Running daily from October 10th to 20th in 2019 (except for October 15th when it was closed), Harvestland was open from 4:00 until 10:00 pm on weekdays and from 12:00 until 10:00 pm on weekends and holidays.

 The event isn’t happening in 2021.
 Whether it does again in future years or not is to be determined.